Laboral

 2 min

-BarcelonaDuring 2025, 125 people lost their lives at their workplace in Catalonia, according to data collected by UGT de Catalunya.
+BarcelonaDuring 2025, 125 people lost their lives at their workplace in Catalonia, according to data collected by the UGT of Catalonia.
 This figure represents an increase of 15.74% compared to the previous year, when 108 fatal workplace accidents were registered in the country.
-For this reason, the union has demanded that sanctions for work accidents be toughened and has stated that they should be "equated" to those already applied when data protection law is violated: "Losing a memory stick cannot be more expensive than the life of a worker," stated the national secretary of UGT de Catalunya, Reyes Solaz.
-Thus, she pointed out that it is "not normal" for companies to spend "a lot of money" on security software while they "skimp" on prevention tools.
+For this reason, the union has demanded that sanctions for workplace accidents be toughened and has stated that they should be "equated" to those already applied when the data protection law is violated: "It cannot be more expensive to lose a memory stick than the life of a worker," assured the national secretary of the UGT of Catalonia, Reyes Solaz.
+Thus, she pointed out that it is "not normal" for companies to spend "a lot of money" on safety programs while "skimping" on prevention tools.

-In the midst of the debate on workplace absenteeism, the union stated that the focus cannot fall on the workers, and demanded more risk prevention measures in companies.
-"While some fill their mouths talking about absenteeism, the reality is that work continues to make workers sick and kill them," said Solaz, who added that "sick leaves are not the problem, they are the consequence."
-Along these lines, UGT has also called for the creation of a health labor inspection that would be a "real tool" to supervise prevention policies.
+Amidst the debate on work absenteeism, the union has stated that the focus cannot fall on the workers, and has demanded more risk prevention measures in companies.
+"While some fill their mouths talking about absenteeism, the reality is that work continues to sicken and kill workers," assured Solaz, who added that "sick leaves are not the problem, they are the consequence."
+In this same vein, the UGT has also called for the creation of a sanitary labor inspection that is a "real tool" for supervising prevention policies.
+“Neither workers nor their representatives have any service to report non-compliance in the sanitary actions of prevention services,” said Solaz.

-As the data collected by the union indicates, of the 125 people who lost their lives at work last year in Catalonia, 84 died during working hours, a figure that jumps by 25.37% compared to the previous year, and in the case of 24, they died "in itinere" (while traveling to or from work), an increase of 9.09%.
-In the count made by the trade union organization, 17 workers must be added who are not listed in the statistics as fatal accidents, because they were initially reported as serious but died within twelve months of the accident being reported.
-During the first three months of 2026, UGT reports that there have already been 31 fatalities.
+As the data collected by the union indicates, of the 125 people who lost their lives at work last year in Catalonia, 84 were on duty, a figure that jumps by 25.37% compared to the previous year, and in the case of 24 it was in itinere (while traveling to or from work), 9.09% more.
+In the count made by the trade union organization, 17 workers must be added who are not listed in the statistics as fatal accidents, because they were initially reported as serious but have died in the twelve months following the accident report.
+During the first three months of 2026, the UGT reports that there have already been 31 fatalities.

 Stagnant data

-During the presentation of the accident report, Solaz also highlighted the significant number of fatal accidents during work hours that occurred due to non-traumatic pathologies, such as heart attacks or strokes.
+During the presentation of the accident report, Solaz also highlighted the significant number of fatal accidents during working hours that occurred due to non-traumatic pathologies, such as heart attacks or strokes.
 Specifically, 35 people died from these causes, which represents a "growing trend."
-As for the rest of the causes, 44 occurred due to traditional safety risks, such as entrapments, crushing, falls from height, or electrical contacts; while the remaining five were due to causes related to traffic during commutes within the workday.
+Regarding other causes, 44 occurred due to traditional safety risks, such as entrapments, crushings, falls from height, or electrical contacts; while the remaining five were due to causes related to traffic during travel within the working day.
+By sector, construction has been the most critical this past year, going from 10 fatal accidents to 24 (+140%).

 stats